SuzanneEisenberg/gr-turboseti/README.md

 # A turboSETI block for GNU Radio

+Update, fork by Suzanne Eisenberg as part of SETI REU 2024: the find_ET block now combines the functionality of the previous find_ET and find_ET_buffer blocks.
+The matrix output is 60 by FFT size.

+Orginal Read Me:

 This is a GNU Radio Out of Tree (OOT) module for the `findET` blocks.
 The aim is to create a GNU Radio block that can perform turboSETI analysis on a `numpy.float32` data matrix stored in RAM.

 The module currently consists of 3 blocks: